-\emph{Spectral function in two dimensions} --- We turn to the more challenging problem of computing the spectral function in two dimensions, where previous attempts rely on cluster perturbation theory~\cite{Hohenadler2003,Zhao2024}.
+We turn to the more challenging problem of computing the spectral function in two dimensions, where previous attempts rely on cluster perturbation theory~\cite{Hohenadler2003,Zhao2024}.
 Going from one dimension to higher dimensions requires minimal modification for our method.
-The displacement $s$ takes value from the set $\{|\Delta x|\le 2\} \otimes \{|\Delta y| \le 2\}$.
-Both $A_0$ and $S$ are adjusted accordingly.
-In practice, we split each variable $s_n$ into $\Delta x_n$ and $\Delta y_n$.
+As a result, the complexity of our method does not increase significantly when applied to two dimensions.
+In two dimensional square lattice, the displacement $s$ now takes value from the set $\{|\Delta x|\le 2\} \otimes \{|\Delta y| \le 2\}$. i.e. the electron can hop in both directions.
+The free electron amplitude $W_0$ is replaced by the one for tight binding model on square lattice.
+Finally, the formula for the MPS $C(\{s\})$ is generalized by extending the phonon wave vector from one dimensional Brillouin zone to two dimensions.
+In practice, we split each variable $s_j$ into two variables $\Delta x_j$ and $\Delta y_j$.
 This step reduces the physical dimension of MPS at the expense of MPS length.